getnamo/GlobalEventSystem-Unreal/README.md

 ## When not to use GES
 - There are some performance considerations to keep in mind.
 While the overall architecture is fairly optimized, it can be more expensive than a simple function call due to function and type checking.
 Consider it appropriate for signaling more than a hammer to use everywhere.

-- If your objects have a tight coupling or it's easily accesible in a tree hierarchy pattern I would use standard methods instead of GES.
+- If your objects have a tight coupling or it's easily accessible in a tree hierarchy pattern I would use standard methods instead of GES.

 - Background threads.
 Current version is not thread safe.